 While figures certainly vary, what's noteworthy is the number of potential members put forward by academics and/or the NCC since its founding in 1986.
-Besides the fact that NCC's membership grew by a factor of seventeen (17) between 1987 and 2004, there's a belief that up to 10,500 individuals could become members, which would represent about 35% of the population of Labrador according to the 2016 Census of Canada.
-In addition, the NCC hasn't been forthcoming about how many individuals without Indigenous ancestry became members and whether they and their descendants continue to be members today.
-Overall, the NCC's registry requires an independent, third-party review before any political claims about its membership can be considered.
+Besides the fact that NCC's membership grew by a factor of seventeen (17) between 1987 and 2004, there's a belief that up to 10,500 individuals in Labrador could become members, which represents about 35% of the population of Labrador according to the 2016 Census of Canada.
+In addition, the NCC hasn't been forthcoming about how many individuals without Indigenous ancestry became members and whether they and their children continue to be members today.
+Overall, the NCC's registry requires an independent, third-party review before political claims about its membership can be seriously considered in the public realm.

-27 Kennedy, "The Changing Significance of Labrador Settler Ethnicity," 104.
+25 Kennedy, "The Changing Significance of Labrador Settler Ethnicity," 104.